mabuchilab/QNET/docs/printing.rst

 The QNET printers conceptually extend SymPy printers in the following ways:

 * QNET printers have support for caching.
 One reason for this is efficiency.
-  The more important reason is that one can use a pre-initialized cache to force certain expressions to be represented by fixed strings, which can make things considerably more reasonable, and aids in generating code from expressions, see the example for :func:`srepr` .
+  More importantly, it allows to pass a pre-initialized cache to force certain expressions to be represented by fixed strings, which can make expressions considerably more readable, and aids in generating code from expressions, see the example for :func:`srepr` .
 * Every printer contains a sub-printer in the `_sympy_printer` attribute, instantiated from the  `sympy_printer_cls` class attribute.
 Actual SymPy